 We won’t go into the finer details of what revenue marketing is and why it’s so important.
 We’ve got a guide for that, which you can read at your leisure.

-The fact that over half of the survey respondents reported having or planning to introduce a revenue marketing function at their organization within this time frame suggests that revenue marketing is becoming increasingly important for businesses.
+The fact that over two-thirds of the survey respondents reported the importance of generating marketing-attributed revenue suggests that revenue marketing is becoming increasingly important for businesses.

 By establishing a dedicated revenue marketing function, companies can better measure and optimize their marketing efforts to drive revenue growth and improve overall business performance.